When it comes to moving day, one of the toughest items to pack and move has got to be that large flat-screen TV.

 Take a photo of the front and back of the TV when it’s plugged in, which gives you a photo “cheat sheet” when reconnecting the wires in your new place, Korby suggested.
 Then disconnect all wires and cords and put them in a Ziploc bag.

-Tape the cord in place using masking tape, blue painter’s tape works especially well.
+Tape the cord in place using blue painter’s tape.

 2. Dismount Your Television

-Carefully remove the TV from its stand or wall mount.
+Carefully remove the flat screen from its TV stand or wall mount.
 Have a friend (or preferably two friends) hold the TV while you take it off the wall, or have two people lift the TV from its stand and gently place it on the floor.

 Remember your LCD or plasma TV should stay upright at all times.
 Never lay it flat or on its side.